-What does Japanese Knotweed look like in autumn?
+What Japanese knotweed looks like in autumn

 By The JKL Team

-What does Japanese Knotweed look like in autumn?
+What Japanese knotweed looks like in autumn

-Question: What does Japanese Knotweed look like in autumn?
+Question: What does Japanese knotweed look like in autumn?

-Answer: In autumn, Japanese Knotweed has a dense canopy of leaves turning yellow and orange, wilting leaves, tall brown hollow stems, and the canes become more visible as the leaves fall.
+Answer: In autumn, Japanese knotweed has a dense canopy of leaves turning yellow and orange, wilting leaves, tall brown hollow stems, and the canes become more visible as the leaves fall.

 A Closer Look:

 The plant’s stems also change significantly during autumn.
 Initially green and speckled, the stems turn brown and remain hollow.
 These canes can stand up to 3 meters tall and become more prominent as the leaves drop away, revealing their bamboo-like structure.
-This combination of colourful, wilting leaves and tall, brown, hollow stems makes Japanese Knotweed particularly recognizable in the autumn months, aiding in effective identification and management
+This combination of colourful, wilting leaves and tall, brown, hollow stems makes Japanese knotweed particularly recognisable in the autumn months, aiding in effective identification and management

 To find out more about our knotweed solutions speak to the team.